 The selection of volunteers can be carried out by any of the organisations involved in the project (usually this task is carried out by the sending or coordinating organisation).

-The Erasmus+ Volunteering activities are open to all young people, including people with fewer opportunities.
+The Volunteering activities under Capacity Building in the field of youth are open to all young people, including people with fewer opportunities.
 Volunteers are to be selected in a fair, transparent and objective way, regardless of their ethnic group, religion, sexual orientation, political opinion, etc. No previous qualifications, educational level, specific experience or language knowledge should be required.
 A more specific profile of the volunteer might be drawn up if justified by the nature of the tasks of the activity or by the project context.

 Agreement with the volunteer

 Prior to their departure, each volunteer must sign a Volunteering Agreement with the coordinating organisation.
 This agreement defines the tasks s/he will carry out during the volunteering activity, the intended learning outcomes, etc. The Volunteering Agreement remains an internal document among partners and volunteers; however it may be requested by the Executive Agency.